AdityaKonwar2003/ML_Mesh-Normalization-Quantization-and-Error-Analysis/README.md

 readme_text = """# Mesh Normalization, Quantization, and Error Analysis
+This assignment focuses on fundamental data preprocessing techniques for 3D meshes, which are essential for AI systems like SeamGPT.
+Before any machine learning model can process 3D geometry, the data must be properly normalized and quantized to ensure consistency across different mesh scales and formats
 ## How to Run
 1. Upload your mesh ZIP file (e.g., `8samples.zip`) to the Colab environment.
 2. Run the notebook cells **top to bottom** in order: